tansudasli/gradle-fundamentals/README.md

 It is really hard to practise some basic concepts of gradle esp. when it comes to
 * multiple modules in same IntelliJ Project
 * multiple projects in same IntelliJ Workspace
-* no main manifest attribute, error when executing jars
+* no main manifest attribute, error when executing jars (step 5)
-* no run task in gradle menu
+* no run task in gradle menu (step 4)

 ## How To Start
 - [1] clone repository